ngiangre/CUMC_Data_Science_Group/README.md

 * Structured Learning

+  * In Structured Learning, we are going through the videos in the courses of the Data Science Specialization on Coursera to expose people to R and basics for completing a project.

 * Projects

-    In Structured Learning, we are going through the videos in the courses of the Data Science Specialization on Coursera to expose people to R and basics for completing a project.

-    The Project will be devised by a group of people towards a common end goal.
+  * The Project will be devised by a group of people towards a common end goal.
 The objective is to learn but the end "product" would be something that anyone can view or read, and will be put in this repository.